USS Panther (1889)

 The first USS Panther (AD-6), the former SS Venezuela, was an auxiliary cruiser and naval troop transport in the United States Navy.
+Panther was designated AD-6 in 1920.

+Construction, acquisition, and commissioning

 Panther was built by William Cramp & Sons, Philadelphia, in 1889.
-As the SS Venezuela, a merchant steamship, it was used for several years as a cargo freighter transporting bananas from Central and South America.
-The Panther was purchased by the Navy from Red D Line Steamship Co. on 12 April 1898, and commissioned at New York on 22 April 1898, Commander George Cook Reiter in command.
-Panther was designated AD-6 in 1920.
+As SS Venezuela, a merchant steamship, she was used for several years as a cargo freighter transporting bananas from Central and South America.
+The U.S. Navy purchased Panther from the Red D Line Steamship Company on 12 April 1898, and commissioned her at New York on 22 April 1898, Commander George Cook Reiter in command.